opulo-inc/ohai/docs/lumen/x-gantry/index.md

 ### Install `z-axis-limit-switch`

 *   Secure with 2x `M3x12-self-tapping-button-head`
+	* Tighten each screw in place with the electic torque driver
 *   Make sure each limit switch clicks and feels normal when actuated

 	<img src="images/image22.jpg"/>